Introduction to Windows Commands

 - Find Command – The find command is used to find any file in the system.
 In order to use this command, the user must have to be aware of the file name that they will be looking for.
 The file name can be used along with the find command in order to locate it.

 - Time Command – The time command is used to display the current time in the command prompt screen.
-It is the simple method that works in the same way as the date command works in order to display the date on the screen.
+It is a simple method that works in the same way as the date command works in order to display the date on the screen.

 - Title command – The title command is used to give the title to the command prompt window.
-Using this command one can set the customized name of the command prompt.
+Using this command, one can set the customized name of the command prompt.

-- Ipconfig Command – The Ip config command is used to find the IP related the details or the network connection related details.
+- Ipconfig Command – The Ip config command is used to find the IP related to the details or the network connection related details.
 It is a very simple command and can show you the internal and public IP details.

 - Telnet Command – The telnet command is used to establish a telnet connection with the other system.
 In order to use the command, one has to use the IP of the system that the first system needs to connect with.